 - Install TestNG for Eclipse, so before doing this make sure Eclipse is definitely installed.

 - Selenium server JAR should be installed.
-When we are installing selenium server, the user doesn’t need to install JS, because by default, Selenium server comes with Node.exe and NPM.
+When we are installing the selenium server, the user doesn’t need to install JS, because, by default, the Selenium server comes with Node.exe and NPM.

 - Install the Appium client library